School Science Lessons

 4. Use heat proof mats.

-5. Handle liquid nitrogen with extreme care, because of the possibility of cryogenic burns.
+5. Handle liquid nitrogen with extreme care, because of the possibility of cryogenic burns, so use personal protection, gloves and goggles.

 3.5.14 Flash point